Rynchodon/SpaceEngineersPluginLoader/Readme.txt

 		targetFolder(Optional): The target sub-folder for the file.
 	publish: Upload the plugin to GitHub.
 	release: Information for GitHub release
 		body(Optional): The body of the release.
+Use "\\n" for newline. body_lines(Optional): Strings that will be appended to body as lines.
 		draft: Mark the release as incomplete.
 		name(Optional): The name of the release.
 		prerelease: Mark the release as not production ready. target_commitish(Optional): Commit to target with the release.
-Defaults to head of master branch. zipFileName(Optional): Name of the assets' zip file.
-Defaults to plugin's repository's name.
+Defaults to head of master branch.
 	repository: GitHub repository for the plugin.
 	requires(Optional): Array of plugins that must be loaded before this plugin
 		author: GitHub author of required plugin.